 - Disciplinary status: You must submit a Disciplinary Records Release Form, which must be completed by the Dean of Students.
 OIS will supply this form to the student within the application packet.
 OIS reviews the release form and reserves the right to deny acceptance to any students who have problematic disciplinary histories.
 Students currently on disciplinary probation or disciplinary suspension are not eligible to apply to study abroad and should wait until the terms of their probation or suspension have been satisfactorily completed before submitting an application to OIS.
 OIS also reserves the right to withdraw students from a program if their disciplinary history changes after completing the application process.

-- OIS deadlines: If you participate in a Goucher semester, summer, or winter study abroad program, you are required to fill out an application from OIS and meet all OIS deadlines.
-You must attend walk in advising to receive an application.
+OIS deadlines: If you participate in a Goucher semester, summer, or winter study abroad program, you are required to fill out an application from OIS and meet all OIS deadlines.
+You must arrange a meeting with a study abroad adviser to receive an application.

 - Credit policies:

 - Twelve of the last 24 credit hours must be completed at Goucher unless granted an exception with the approval of the major department and the associate dean for undergraduate studies.
 Exceptions may be granted for approved summer courses and study-abroad programs or other programs.
 These approved non-Goucher credits shall ordinarily be completed within two semesters following the petition date to avoid withdrawal from the college.
 Contact the Registrar's Office for approval of specific non-Goucher courses.